PyLops/pyproximal/joss/paper.md

   based denoisers are used to evaluate the proximal operator of implicit regularizers. @Romero:2022 applies this concept in the context of seismic inversion, achieving results of superior quality in comparison to traditional model-based regularization techniques.
-- *Multi-Core Fiber Lensless Imaging*: lensless imaging is a computational imaging technique to reconstruct biological samples at cellular scale.
-Compressive sensing coupled with rank-one projections has been shown to improve the efficiency of the acquisition process [@Leblanc:2023]; this entails solving a $L_1$ regularized inverse problem with the proximal gradient method.
+- *Multi-Core Fiber Lensless Imaging* (MCFLI) is a computational imaging technique to reconstruct biological samples at cellular scale.
+Leveraging the rank-one projected interferometric sensing of the MCFLI has been shown to improve the efficiency of the acquisition process [@Leblanc:2023]; this entails solving a regularized inverse problem with the proximal gradient method.
+Depending on the image to be reconstructed, the regularization term may for instance be $L_1$ or TV.
 - *EX4*: ...
 - ....
--

 # References